Thaddeus-Maximus/everycalc/README.md

 Hosted at https://thaddeus-maximus.github.io/swissarmyengineer/

-Inspired by the countless "JVN Calc" clones, this aims to (maybe) put an end to the cloning.
+Inspired by the countless [JVN Calc](https://johnvneun.com/blog/2019/12/24/jvn-calc-past-and-future) clones, this aims to (maybe) put an end to the cloning.
 Maybe it'll just steer it in a different web-based direction.
 Or maybe

 ![xkcd 927](https://imgs.xkcd.com/comics/standards.png)